 However, requests for multiple printouts, or for archived copies of documents which are no longer accessible or available on the web, will attract a charge for, photocopy and postage.
 We will advise on cost and charges that will have to be paid in advance.
 We do not provide printouts of other organisation’s websites.

 Leaflets and brochures

-These are free of charge for the services which the Trust offers to the public.
+These are free of charge for the services which our hospitals offer to the public.

 Certain bound or other paper documents

 There may be a charge as per the publication lists available from the Freedom of Information Officer.